-The only via ferrata in Europe’s coast is found in Catalonia, more exactly in the city of Sant Feliu de Guíxols.
-Even if you’re a rock climbing expert or you’ve ever wanted to try it but thought you didn’t have the skills for it, this is the perfect place for an exciting adventure with astonishing views over the Mediterranean Sea.
+The only via ferrata in Europe’s coast is found in Catalonia, more precisely in Sant Feliu de Guíxols.
+Whether you’re a rock-climbing expert or a newbie wanting to give climbing a try, this is the perfect place for an exciting adventure with astonishing views over the Mediterranean Sea.

 One of the cool things about this activity is that it’s completely free!
 Who doesn’t like that?
 Well, even though the access is free, you need to be equipped.
 We rented all the equipment to a company called Parc Aventura, which is managed by the guy who designed and equipped this via ferrata.
 You can contact them here for more info about the renting.